Smithsonian Scavenger Hunts The National Museum of

 Plus the scavenger hunt is a great activity for kids and adults to enjoy together.
 Families will especially enjoy this activity.

-“This company makes attractions even more fun!
+A 5-star review on Yelp: “This company makes attractions even more fun!
 They were very organized, well planned and gave clear directions.
 The amount of time given was perfect and the hosts were wonderful.
-Thank you Watson Adventures!” —a five-star review posted on Yelp by the leader of a school group
+Thank you Watson Adventures!” —posted by the leader of a school group

-Contact us to learn more—and find more fun in Washington, D.C.!
+Contact us to learn more about our National Museum of American History scavenger hunts—and find more fun in Washington, D.C.!

 Inquire About a Private Scavenger Hunt!